ionaa/bermudaframework/README.md

                                                         Cards

   You can add premade cards with different syles to your website.
 By default the card has a white background but you have 4 other colors to choose from.
 Just add a div class of .card.
 Each element within the card will also require their own class such as .card-header, .card-body and .card-footer.

+                                                        Buttons

+  Buttons come in different colors, sizes and shapes.
+Buttons are just one of the things you can change in the variable.scss file.

+                                                        Text

+  Bermuda comes with different text styles, colors and uses different typescales depending on break points.
+Typescales used include major second, major third and perfect fourth.

+                                                        Themes

+ Currently there are four themes available ocean-theme, triangle-theme, twilightzone-theme and phenomenon-theme.